openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

         regardless of whether you are using a mobile device or a workstation, or one that changes to fit the limitations or advantages of each computing device? (...)

-
+â€

+â€œ

         [Qt Labs: QtQuick.Particles 2.0](http://labs.qt.nokia.com/2011/07/14/qtquick-particles-2-0/)

 Some people may remember the old Qt.labs.particles module.
 It was left in labs because
-        we thought we could create a better particle system later, and didn™t want to tie ourselves into that first attempt (but of course, we had to have a particle system somewhere; it™s a modern essential!).
+        we thought we could create a better particle system later, and didnâ€™t want to tie ourselves into that first attempt (but of course, we had to have a particle system somewhere; itâ€™s a modern essential!).
 With the graphical power of scenegraph, the shader fairies are now creating that better system.
-As it™s in the unreleased and unstable Qt5 though, it™s still only labs quality “ but that doesn™t stop me from sharing it on labsÂ
+As itâ€™s in the unreleased and unstable Qt5 though, itâ€™s still only labs quality â€“ but that doesnâ€™t stop me from sharing it on labsÂ

 ![](http://labs.qt.nokia.com/wp-includes/images/smilies/icon_smile.gif)

 Â Check out the image of Plasma Patrol below to get a feel for some of its
         capabilities (and checkout qt5.git to see it in action). (...)

-
+â€

+â€œ

         [Michael Gapczynski: GSoC: Copy, Cut, and Paste Shared Files in ownCloud](http://blog.gapinthecloud.com/2011/07/13/gsoc-copy-cut-and-paste-shared-files-in-owncloud/)